- Medie- och kommunikationsvetenskap

 Övriga uppdrag och meriter

 The complete list of my academic publications can be seen in https://lu.academia.edu/ZakiHabibi

 Before joining Lund University as a PhD Fellow in March 2016, I taught at the Department of Communications, Islamic University of Indonesia (UII), Yogyakarta from August 2006 to February 2016, mainly in the field of media and cultural studies.
 I received my Bachelor degree from the Department of Communications, Gadjah Mada University (UGM), Yogyakarta, Indonesia and obtained my Master of Communications specialisation in Media and Cultural Studies from the School of Communications and Arts, Edith Cowan University (ECU), Perth, Australia.

-My teaching roles in Lund University are including the student supervision for "SKOC39/KOMC24 Introduction to Research Methods and Academic Writing" in autumn 2018 at Helsingborg Campus.
-I have also taught a few lecture series on the topic of media, popular and visual cultures for "CÖSM25 Contemporary Southeast Asian Societies" at the Centre for East and Southeast Asian Studies in spring 2018 and 2019.
+My teaching roles in Lund University vary in topic and teaching-term, including the student supervision for "SKOC39/KOMC24 Introduction to Research Methods and Academic Writing" in the autumn term 2018 at Helsingborg Campus.
+I have also taught a few lecture series on the topic of media, popular and visual cultures for "CÖSM25 Contemporary Southeast Asian Societies" at the Centre for East and Southeast Asian Studies in the spring terms from 2018 to 2020.